EricMenetre/NPL/README.md

 * **subtract.eeg**: This function aims at subtracting two EEG files of the same size (same number of time frames and electrodes).
 * **tanova.ragu.to.cartool**: To visualize the tanova results given by the Ragu software into the Cartool software.
 Be careful, the function dichotomizes the p-values.
 All p-values equal to or under 0.05 will be equal to 1 and p-values above 0.05 will be equal to 0.

+#### Writing and reporting results

+* **number_to_word**: Function to transform integer (1,2,3,...) to words ("one", "two", "three",...).
+When writing results in RMarkdown, one might want to avoid writing small number when calling outputs from the analyses in the text.
+For exemple: "`r my_number`  patients outperformed the controls" might get printed as "2 patients outperformed the controls".
+The function allows to write it as "`r number_to_word(my_number, cap = TRUE)` patients outperformed the controls" might get now printed as "Two patients outperformed the controls"
+* **report_results**: This function helps the user to report easily his statistical results in the text of a publication, limitating report mistakes and number rounding mistakes.
+The function takes as argument the statistical model to report and the model used.
+The supported methods are the `anova()` of a model, the `Anova()` (from the car package), the result from a Chi square and the `summary()` of a model.
+See `help(report_results)` for more details.

 If you need a specific tool to analyse your data do not hesitate to come to me and we can surely figure something out ;-)